ngs-docs/angus/dammit_annotation.md

 new_file.to_csv("nema_gene_name_id.csv")
 ```

+Now, we can return to the terminal, Control + C to cancel and close the Jupyter notebook.

-This will output a table of genes with 'seqid' and 'Name' in a .csv file: `nema_gene_name_id.csv`.
-Let's take a look at that file:
+We can look at the output we just made, which is a table of genes with 'seqid' and 'Name' in a .csv file: `nema_gene_name_id.csv`.
 ```
 less nema_gene_name_id.csv
 ```